Cross-profiles of a river

 The river erodes its bed in the upper course by hydraulic action and abrasion.
 As it flows downstream, it is joined by tributaries, increasing the volume of water, velocity, and, therefore, its erosive power.
 This enables it to cut a deeper channel as it flows downstream.

 Downstream, the channel becomes wider as the gradient becomes gentler, leading to less vertical erosion.
-By the middle course of the river lateral erosion becomes the dominant type of erosion.
-The channel becomes wide because of lateral erosion.
+By the middle course of the river, lateral erosion becomes the dominant type of erosion.
+The channel widens due to lateral erosion.

 In the upper course, the valley cross profile is narrow and steep-sided.
 The river takes up most of the valley floor.
 In the middle course, the valley becomes wider due to lateral erosion.
-The valley is almost flat by the lower course, consisting of a wide flood plain.
+The valley is almost flat along the lower course, with a wide floodplain.

 The upper course typically has a steep, V-shaped cross profile.
 This is due to the river’s vertical erosion combined with weathering and mass movement of the valley slopes.

-In the middle course, the river is flowing through lower-lying land.
+In the middle course, the river flows through lower-lying land.
 The gradient is gentler, so the river begins to meander (bend).
-As it does this, the dominant type of erosion becomes lateral, eroding the valley sides.
+As this occurs, the dominant type of erosion shifts to lateral, eroding the valley sides.
 This makes the valley broader, and the rate of weathering increases on the softer rocks of the valley sides.

 In the lower course, the river passes through the low-lying country.
-Flooding results in deposition, building up the flood plain, and this, along with migrating meanders, builds up and widens the valley further.
+Flooding results in deposition, building up the floodplain, and, along with migrating meanders, further widens the valley.